meherranjan/aerosailor/content/blog/coding-a-neuron-in-javascript/index.md

 created: '2015-05-28T22:40:32.169Z'
 modified: '2015-05-29T22:40:32.169Z'
 thumbnail: './featured-image.jpg'
-tags: ["artificial intelligence", "machine learning", "neuron"]
+tags: ['artificial intelligence', 'machine learning', 'neuron']
 ---

 A Neuron or Perceptron is a simplified mathematical model of a biological neuron.
 The perceptron algorithm was invented in 1957 at the Cornell Aeronautical Laboratory by Frank Rosenblatt.
 Initially and strangely it was intended to be a machine, rather than a program.
 It was reckoned to be used for image recognition.

 We have myriads of libraries in our toolkit, some popular ones like TensorFlow — SciKit, that we practically would never want to worry about how the fundamental unit of a neural network works.